rwanyoike/bookmark-refresh/README.md

 ## Usage

-**Remember to make a backup of your bookmarks!**

-Open the extension and click **Start**.
-It will proceed to load your bookmarks and start the update.
+**Remember to backup your bookmarks!** Open the extension and click **Start**.
+It will proceed to load your bookmarks and update them.

 For example, a bookmark pointing to this page: